-The client makes a request to the token endpoint by adding the following parameters using the application/x-www-form-urlencoded format in the HTTP request entity-body:
+The client makes a request to the token endpoint by adding the following parameters using the application/x-www-form-urlencoded format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:

 '''

 grant_type

 REQUIRED.
 Value MUST be set to password.

 username

 REQUIRED.
-The resource owner username, encoded as UTF-8.
+The resource owner username.

 password

 REQUIRED.
-The resource owner password, encoded as UTF-8.
+The resource owner password.

 scope

 OPTIONAL.
 The scope of the access request as described by Section 3.3.

 '''